Vending machine: Social-networked vending machine

 With the rise of the social networks, vending machine has been integrated to social media in order to proliferate the interaction of the vending machine with the users from the physical machine to the social networks.
-The common application of social-networked vending machine is that the user can connect his/her social account to a specific social media designated by the vending machine, the user will be getting some rewards in return, normally in the form of free gift dispensed from the vending machine.
+The common application of social-networked vending machine is that the user can connect their social account to a specific social media designated by the vending machine, the user will be getting some rewards in return, normally in the form of free gift dispensed from the vending machine.

+Make-up vending machines

+Vending machines are also being used by entrepreneurs to sell cosmetics to those on the go as an easy convenience.

+Giving Machine

+A Giving Machine is a specialized "reverse vending machine" that allows people to purchase donations for various nonprofits.
+They are placed in various public areas by the Church of Jesus Christ of Latter-day Saints during the Christmas and holiday season.

 Popularity in Japan

-Vending machines are a common sight in Japan.
-There are more than 5.5 million throughout the nation.
-It is the highest ratio for any country with one machine for every twenty-three people.
+Vending machines are a common sight in Japan, and are considerably popular.
+There are more than 5.5 million machines installed throughout the nation, and Japan holds the highest ratio of machines per person for any country with one machine for every twenty-three people.

 Regarding the development of advanced technology, Japanese vending machines provide more services by selling different kinds of products.
 Food, smartphones, SIM cards, and even clothing can be found in these machines.
 Apart from the most popular drink vending machines, Japanese vending machines also offer certain products depending on the demand and need for different locations.
 For example, products like sanitary napkins and tampons can be found in vending machines in female restrooms, while machines selling condoms are usually located in male restrooms.

-There are a number of reasons which can explain why local vending machines can win their high popularity throughout the country.
-Convenience, low cost of running, security stability seems to be the main reasons for Japan to invest in vending machines.
+Convenience, low cost of running, security, and stability seem to be the main reasons for Japan to invest in vending machines.

 A patent for an "automatic goods vending machine" was filed in 1888 in Japan; early surviving vending machines from around the 1900s include one that dispenses stamps and postcards, and one that dispenses sake.
-Confectionery vending machine became widespread in the 1920s, and juice vending machines became popular in the late 1950s and 1960s.
-By 2000, the number of vending machines in Japan have grown to 5.6 million.
-However, from around the early 2000's, the number of vending machines in Japan decreased slightly to 5.03 million, and the sales amount has also been decreasing gradually, in part due to the rise of digital technology and competition in the market.
+Confectionery vending machines became widespread in the 1920s, and juice vending machines became popular in the late 1950s and 1960s.
+By 2000, the number of vending machines in Japan had grown to 5.6 million.
+However, from around the early 2000s, the number of vending machines in Japan decreased slightly to 5.03 million, and the sales amount also decreased gradually, in part due to the rise of digital technology and market competition.
+In recent years, attention has been drawn towards older machines, such as the collection of vintage vending machines installed at the Sagamihara Vending Machine Park.

+In 2024, it was reported that a sizeable portion of the vending machines in Japan would require updates to their acceptors in order to accept the new designs for the Japanese yen banknotes that were due to be released that year.